fbpx

 PG: It is interesting that you worked with Morris towards the end of his career.
 Brandon Ross, who was in the first conduction, has indicated that, over time, conduction became very detailed and very specific.
 But it seems what you are doing is not as structured.

 SR: Well, that’s interesting Brandon would say that.
 I’ve known Brandon for a long time.
 I met Brandon through Butch, actually.
-But I think what I am doing is just different from what Bitch did.
+But I think what I am doing is just different from what Butch did.
 I think we’re both trying to tap into that same space of possibility and interdependence but doing so in different ways.

 In some ways, my approach was more structured because the notated materials were very specific, either rhythmically, melodically, or harmonically compared to Butch’s work which had less of those notated specifics.
 But in another way, Butch wanted to call every single shot.
 I prefer leadership to be more fluid.
 I’m happy to be upfront and push things when I hear them, but I’m also totally excited when other people take things in another direction.